marktext/marktext/README.md

 ## Development

-If you wish to build **MarkText** yourself, please check out our [build instructions](docs/dev/BUILD.md).
+If you wish to build MarkText yourself, please check out our [build instructions](docs/dev/BUILD.md).

 - [User documentation](docs/README.md)
 - [Developer documentation](docs/dev/README.md)

-If you have any questions regarding **MarkText**, you are welcome to write an issue.
+If you have any questions regarding MarkText, you are welcome to write an issue.
 When doing so please use the default format found when opening an issue.
 Of course, if you submit a PR directly, it will be greatly appreciated.

 ## Integrations